thisisanindya/Identify-Customer-Segment/README.md

 #### Step 1.1.1: Convert Missing Value Codes to NaNs
 #### Step 1.1.2: Assess Missing Data in Each Column
 #### Step 1.1.3: Assess Missing Data in Each Row
-#### Discussion 1.1.3: Assess Missing Data in Each Row - Compare the distribution of values for at least five columns where there are
-# no or few missing values, between the two subsets.

 ### Step 1.2: Select and Re-Encode Features
 #### Step 1.2.1: Re-Encode Categorical Features